9 Logistic Regression*

 x <- cbind(x, useless = rnorm(nrow(x)))

-Make Species into a binary classification problem so we will classify if a flower is of species Virginica
+We create a binary classification problem by classify if a flower is of species Virginica.

 x$virginica <- x$Species == "virginica"